A Brief Introduction to Fréchet Derivative

 Still we assume that $\mathbf{E}$ and $\mathbf{F}$ are topological vector spaces.
 Let $f:U \to \mathbf{F}$ be a continuous map.
 We say that $f$ is differentiable at a point $x \in U$ if there exists some $\lambda \in L(\mathbf{E},\mathbf{F})$ such that for small $y$ we have

-You are certainly familiar with some properties of derivative, but we are redoing these in Banach spaces.
+You are certainly familiar with these properties of derivative, but we are redoing these in Banach spaces.

 Chain rule